allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

-I have alot of [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/config/automations) involving my sensors.
+I have alot of [Automations][automations] involving my sensors.
 Most of them is about comfort, but one of them is about safety inspired by the Disappearance of Madeleine McCann case.
 The one called [Opening door notification](https://github.com/allanpersson/home-assistant-config/blob/master/config/automations/areas/ude/hoved_notification.yaml) which give me a instant notification if door opens on my phone and smartwatch, so i can react if my childrens or mine safety is in danger.

 **Automations:**
 <details>